Will spermicide keep me from getting pregnant?

 That doesn’t mean that spermicide definitely has no place in your sex life, though.

 When combined with other methods of birth control (like condoms, diaphragms or cervical caps), it can make them even more effective.
 Just pay attention to how using spermicide affects you.
 Some people find the active ingredient in spermicides irritates their skin.
 If your or your partner’s skin or genitals become red, itchy, or irritated after using spermicide, it’s probably not right for you.

 Spermicide also doesn’t protect against sexually transmitted infections (STIs, sometimes called sexually transmitted diseases or STDs).
 In fact, if spermicide irritates your skin, it can be even easier for HIV and other STIs to enter your body.
 Use condoms (the right way, every time) to prevent the spread of STIs.
 If you want more control over your sexual health, consider using internal (sometimes called “female”) condoms.
 You and your partner should also get regularly tested.

 While it’s less common, some people with vaginas find that spermicide leads to bacterial vaginosis (BV, which we talk more about here) or urinary tract infections (UTIs).

 If you’re 10-22 years old and live in NYC, you can get completely free, confidential birth control, STI testing & treatment and other comprehensive health services at the Mount Sinai Adolescent Health Center.
-One of our amazing health educators can also talk to you in more detail about spermicide, condoms, birth control and everything you need to know about safer sex!
+One of our amazing health educators can also talk with you about spermicide, condoms, birth control and safer sex!
 They can also send you home with all the (internal and external) condoms, dental dams and lube you need.
 All of our services are completely free, non-judgmental, and designed specifically for young people!